CalebQ42/squashfs/README.md

 ## Performance

-This library, decompressing the Firefox AppImage and using go tests, takes about twice as long as `unsquashfs` on my quad core laptop. (~1 second with the library and about half a second with `unsquashfs`).

-**My recents tests have shown the Firefox AppImage might be an outlier and this library might be considerably slower (4x ~ 6x time slower then `unsquashfs`)**
+Testing on a zstd compressed file, my library is anywhere from 5x ~ 7x slower then `unsquashfs`